butfirstchai.com

 Storage

-When it comes to storing those scrumptious chocolate walnut cookies, here's what you can do:
+When it comes to storing those scrumptious brown butter walnut cookies, here's what you can do:

 1. Room Temperature: If you plan to enjoy the cookies within a few days, you can store them in an airtight container at room temperature.
 They should stay fresh for up to a week this way.